karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

     description: "The execution duration of resilience pipelines.");
 ```

-These are the ``Instruments`` that will generate the metrics we'll send to Prometheus and Grafana for more in-depth analysis.
+These are the ``Instruments`` responsible for generating the Polly metrics that we will send to Prometheus and Grafana for more a comprehensive analysis of our application.

 # **Demo Application**